Shir Levo: Personal life

 Levo was born in Timrat in northern Israel.
 Her parents were both athletes, her father is a sprinter and mother was ranked third in Israel for the high jump.
 Her brother is the actor Liron Levo.

 She married Hannoch Shahaf in 2016 and together they have two children.

 Career

 Early career

 She began playing for the Nahalal High School team where she played midfield.

 Prior to her mandatory army service, Levo played for several seasons for Bnot Caesarea Tivon.

 Following her service she played for several years for Maccabi Holon.
 During her time at Holon, Levo won the league three times and the State Cup four times.
 In her first three years with the club they failed to win only one of their matches.

 College career

 Levo moved to Martin Methodist College and played for the Redhawks for four years.
 In each year they won the TranSouth Athletic Conference championship.

-Following the conclusion of her college career, Levo remained in the USA to act as an assistant coach for the Cumberland Phoenix football team.
+Following the conclusion of her college career, Levo remained in the US to act as an assistant coach for the Cumberland Phoenix football team.